-3Dnatives Lab: Reviewing Formlabs’ Fuse 1 SLS 3D Printer
+3Dnatives Lab: Testing the Formlabs’ Fuse 1 SLS 3D Printer

 Recognized as a leading player in the field of resin 3D printers, Formlabs announced a few months ago that it was taking its first steps into the industrial world of SLS 3D printing with the Fuse 1.
 This machine represents a market expansion for the Boston-based manufacturer, and with this opportunity, Formlabs enters the court of the few manufacturers that offer several 3D printing processes.